Psychedelic drug: Therapeutic effects

 A psilocybin therapy session at Johns Hopkins.

 Psychedelic substances which may have therapeutic uses include psilocybin, LSD, and mescaline.
 During the 1950s and 1960s, lack of informed consent in some scientific trials on psychedelics led to significant, long-lasting harm to some participants.
 Since then, research regarding the effectiveness of psychedelic therapy has been conducted under strict ethical guidelines, with fully informed consent and a pre-screening to avoid people with psychosis taking part.
 Psychedelics, particularly psilocybin, show potential therapeutic benefits for depression, anxiety, and other mental disorders, with generally mild and transient adverse effects.

 It has long been known that psychedelics promote neurite growth and neuroplasticity and are potent psychoplastogens.
 There is evidence that psychedelics induce molecular and cellular adaptations related to neuroplasticity and that these could potentially underlie therapeutic benefits.

-The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of psychedelic and related drugs like psilocybin, MDMA, and ketamine for treatment of psychiatric disorders, highlighting concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult experiences and adverse effects.
+The British critical psychiatrist Joanna Moncrieff has critiqued the use and study of psychedelic and related drugs like psilocybin, MDMA, and ketamine for treatment of psychiatric disorders.
+She has highlighted concerns including excessive hype around these drugs, questionable biologically-based theories of benefit, blurred lines between medical and recreational use, flawed clinical trial findings, financial conflicts of interest, strong expectancy effects and large placebo responses, small and short-term benefits over placebo, and their potential for difficult experiences and adverse effects.